PepkorIT/beach-day/docs/getting-started/step1.md

 The beach-day report output one of the framework's most valuable features.
 Be sure to check out the report generated after every test run.
 You can view the report by opening `reports/beach-day-report.html` in your browser.
+In step 3 we add API calls that can then be viewed in detail in the report.

 > If there is no report please ensure you don't have an errors in the command line or reread this step to make sure everything is correct.